2w21234/privateST/README.md

    The directory contains .npz files for each spot, where the count key stores the raw expression values.
 * **Normalized True Expression:** `epoch_15.npz`

-epoch_15.npz: Contains both the Normalized True Expression and Predicted Values.
+   epoch_15.npz contains both the Normalized True Expression and Predicted Values.
    The predictions were generated using a model architecture with Max Pooling for downsampling and Standard ReLU activation (actual ReLU, not a polynomial approximation).
 * **Trained Model:** The model weights are provided in ```model/epoch_15_model_state_dict.pth```.
 This model was trained on the 22 training patients as described in the original paper.

 ---